Chapter 3:

 I showed my screen to her.
 No signal.
 Shockingly.

 “I mean… it’s technically functional.
 You should turn it off so the battery doesn’t drain.
-I left mine in my bag.”
+I left mine in my locker.”
 I did just that.
 Hisui crossed her legs and her arms.
 Magnanimous gesture, considering where we were.
 “How about you distract her while I try to tap into my magic again?”

 “See?
-Told you you could make a good plan.
-Once we beat the dragon, we can look for the others.
-I kinda lost the scarf guy earlier.
-Connie said it could be possible that we might spawn in different zones, but that the forest didn’t have any monsters.
-But it did?
-Remember the demons?
-We should also beat those two.
+I knew you’d come up with a good plan.”
+Hisui said this with no trace of irony.
+“Once we defeat the dragon, we can look for the others.
+I lost the scarf guy earlier.
+Connie said that it was possible for us to spawn in different areas, but that the forest didn’t have any monsters, so it should be fine, but… what about the demons?
+I dunno, I’ll have to ask him later.
 Okay!
 Let’s do this.”

 Hisui stood up.